zzonyo/trust-docs-test/source/index.html.md

 - order-limitorder-amount-max-error : The limited order amount is larger than the threshold
 - order-limitorder-amount-min-error : The limited order amount is smaller than the threshold

-### Q4：What is the difference between two WebSocket topic 'orders.\$symbol' and 'orders.\$symbol.update'?
-A： Below are the difference:

-1、The topic `order.$symbol` is the legacy version, which will be no longer supported in the near future.
-It is strongly recommended to subscribe topic `orders.$symbol.update` instead for getting order updates.

-2、The update message sequence of `orders.$symbol.update` strictly follows transaction time, with lower latency.

-3、In order to reduce latency, the topic `orders.$symbol.update` doesn't include original order details and transaction fee etc. If you require the original order information or transaction fee details, you may query to corresponding REST API endpoint.

-### Q5：Why I got insufficient balance error while placing an order just after a successful order matching?
+### Q3：Why I got insufficient balance error while placing an order just after a successful order matching?
 A：The time order matching update being sent down, the clearing service of that order may be still in progress at backend.
 Suggest to follow either of below to ensure a successful order submission:

 1、Subscribe to WebSocket topic `accounts` for getting account balance moves to ensure the completion of asset clearing.